awreece/cflags/README.md

 ## You don't support &lt;feature&gt; ##

-Ask me for something and provide a compelling case for it (and hopefully a real example that needs it) and I might do it. :) I'm <awreece at gmail dot com>.
+Ask me for something and provide a compelling case for it (and hopefully a real example that needs it) and I might do it. :) I'm &lt;awreece at gmail dot com&gt;.